wootfish/eli.sohl.com/_posts/2020-06-10-sybil-defense.md

 The good news is that we now have a complete model for how certain DHTs fare under Sybil attacks.
 We also have a list of parameters we can tune to increase the network's resilience in the face of attacks, and we can quantify exactly how much of a difference any given change will make.

 One last defensive measure: Say you want to store data at some address $$A$$, but the network is currently under a heavy Sybil attack, and you estimate $$P \cdot \operatorname{E}[R_{L,k}] \approx 0.4$$, meaning you have a 40% chance of successfully storing data at $$A$$ and other peers have a 40% chance of successfully retrieving it.
 This is likely not good enough.
 OK then - just use some other addresses.
 For instance you could derive $$A_1 = \operatorname{H}(A \vert 1), A_2 = \operatorname{H}(A \vert 2)$$, etc.[^app-concerns] If the probability of either of those addresses failing is $$1-0.4 = 0.6$$, then the probability of both failing is $$0.6^2 = 0.36$$.
-If you use five addresses, then your chances of success are $$0.back over 90% - even while the DHT is more than halfway compromised!
+If you use five addresses, then your chances of success are back over 90% - even while the DHT is more than halfway compromised!

 [^app-concerns]: Note: This is a discussion of theory, so I'm defining details like fixing the details of this scheme, figuring out how many addresses to use, and sharing the necessary parameters between peers to be out of scope here.
 These are application concerns, though a DHT might provide built-in features to help with them.

 Of course, countermeasures like this rely on the assumption that the DHT is usually operating well under its carrying capacity, since going from one address to five addresses really just amounts to increasing data redundancy fivefold.
 In a sense, increasing $$k$$ is also a way of increasing data redundancy, since data for any address is stored on the $$k$$ closest peers to that address - though increasing $$k$$ impacts other parts of the system as well (most notably routing).
+In any case, as noted above, most modern systems are operating far under their capacity limit, so there is room for experimentation here, and optimizing the allocation of these spare resources may be an interesting avenue for future research..

 # Closing Thoughts

 Ad-hoc, peer-to-peer distributed systems had a moment in the early 2000s.
 This was the era that brought us Freenet, BitTorrent, I2P, and many other systems like them.
-Most of these have fallen out of fashion in favor of centralized technologies, in part because centralized systems trade Sybil vulnerability for several less-obvious issues (I've written about this trend and its implications [here]({% post_url 2019-01-13-public-cyberspace %})).
+Most of these have fallen out of fashion in favor of centralized technologies, in part because centralized systems swap out Sybil vulnerability for several less-obvious issues (I've written about this trend and its implications [here]({% post_url 2019-01-13-public-cyberspace %})).
 This shift in fashion has led most people to discount these peer-to-peer systems -- aside from BitTorrent -- as novelties at best.

 I think that is a big mistake.
 It's easy to forget that the tech landscape was very different in the early 2000s.
-Memory and CPU cycles were hard to come by.
+Spare memory and CPU cycles were hard to come by.
 The good news is, those days are over.
 It's only relatively recently that we've reached a point where almost _all_ machines[^phones] running DHT peers can be expected to have spare RAM on the order of gigabytes.
 Thus these redundancy-focused Sybil countermeasures are viable today to a degree that they never have been before.

 [^phones]: Including smartphones!
 My old first-gen Pixel XL's average memory usage was 2.5/3.9 GB, leaving almost a gig and a half unused.
 More modern smartphones are even better in this regard.
 Smartphones also have other attractive features for peer-to-peer apps: reliable internet connections without the need to worry about NAT traversal, location-based networking features like BLE, and so on.
 These developments all took place after peer-to-peer systems research had fallen out of vogue, and in my opinion we have not yet begun to sense their potential impact on this space.
+This is to say nothing of modern PCs which often carry tens of gigabytes of spare memory.

 We can design ad-hoc peer-to-peer systems which detect and resist malicious activity without interrupting normal operation.
 We can make these systems performant, and we can make them reliable to within arbitrary tolerances.
 We can make these systems today.
 So what are we waiting for?